eisclimber/express-xr-exhibition-kirch-muehlen/Assets/Data/Info-Texts.md

 Das mittelere Fenster des Chorraumes zeigt Jesus als Hirte.
 Zu seinen Füßen ist das Christusmonogramm abgebildet, das aus den übereinangergelegten Buchstaben Chi (X) und Rho(P) besteht.
 Seitlich stehen die Buchstaben Alpha und Omega, die für Christus als "Ersten und Letzten" stehen.
 Es steht mit dem Altar in einer Flucht und bildet aus dem Kirchenraum ein eindrucksvolles Gesamtbild.

+## Reformation in Mühlen (ENGLISH)

+Hans Konrad von First came into possession of Egelstal-Mühlen by inheritance in 1540.
+He was a supporter of Duke Ulrich, who had introduced the Reformation after the reconquest of Württemberg in 1534.
+In the Schmalkaldic War, Württemberg fought on the side of the Protestant League against the Catholic troops.
+Hans Konrad von First joined the Württemberg army with three horses.
+After the defeat of the Protestants in 1547, Egelstal-Mühlen was occupied by imperial troops.
+After the Religious Peace of Augsburg in 1555, Hans Konrad von First regained his possessions and in 1557 expanded Egelstal into a modern fortification.
+As Hans Konrad von First died in 1561, it is not certain whether he or his wife Anna von Neuneck introduced the Reformation.
+What is certain is that Daniel Fink was the first Protestant pastor in Mühlen from 1561 and was appointed preacher in 1567.
+Anna von Neuneck's funeral sermon states: “<She raised up the preaching of the gospel among her subjects and gave many and rich gifts to the poor.>”
+The grave monuments of Hans Konrad von First and Anna von Neuneck are now in the collegiate church in Tübingen.